Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 ```

 I'm not going to explain this in much detail because it should hopefully be
-fairly readable and well commented, and reading the code is always a more
+fairly readable and well commented.
+Plus, reading the source code is always a
-accurate explanation of what is going on than several paragraphs of English.
+more accurate explanation of what is going on than several paragraphs of
+English.

 The most important thing to note is the liberal sprinkling of comments
 starting with `// Safety`.
 These are hints to other developers (or myself 6